zbabac/VCT/README.md

-v1.4.2	FIXED CONVERTING TO MP3 BUG, ADDED DRAG&DROP TO THE LIST
+v1.5.0	ADDED INFO BUTTON THAT SHOWS CODEC INFO FOR SINGLE FILE

-VCT is frontend for ffmpeg tool which, if you are reading this, is the greatest tool for video/audio files manipulation It is also command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.
+VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is also command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.
 I've created this tool because I needed some app that can help me convert my entire video library quickly to the H.264.
 Handbrake can do it, but I have to click to every file, select path, etc.